In this post, I'll share with you 10 of the best digital marketing ideas to grow your online business in 2022 and beyond.

 There are thousands of small business owners who have no idea where to start when it comes to online marketing.

 Heck, most of them don't even have a website, to begin with.

-So, think about those brick and mortar based businesses that have been long and well established 'offline'.
-They simply hit a brick wall when it comes to the online world.
+So, think about those brick-and-mortar-based businesses that have been long and well established 'offline'.
+They simply hit a brick wall when it comes to the digital world.
 No pun intended.